emmercm/www/src/blog/retrospective-techniques.md

 Based on team emotions, _mad, sad, glad_ helps get a pulse on the team's morale and job satisfaction.
 Here are the three parts:

 - 😡 **Mad**: what is making you frustrated or annoyed?
 What is stopping you from doing your best work?
-- 😔 **Sad**: what is making you feel disappointed?
+- 😔 **Sad**: what is making you disappointed?
 What do you wish could be improved?
 - 😀 **Glad**: what is making you happy, excited, or proud?
 What have you enjoyed?

 This type of retro gives team members a space of psychological safety to open up and share.
 Consider using this technique after a high-stress project or event so team members can feel heard.
 It's important to stay blameless in all retros, but especially when sharing "mads" here.